Principal twistor models and asymptotic hyperk\"ahler metrics: Applications

 Here, we used the relation $\tilde{\lambda}_{Y,r}^*d_0 = r^2d_0$.
 Therefore, considering the family of twistor lines $\{\ell_{y,\varepsilon^2s}\in \mathcal{T}_{\varepsilon^2s}\}_{y\in (Y\setminus E), \varepsilon \geq 0}$ extended to $\varepsilon \geq 0$, it follows that this family gives a lift of the set $(Y\setminus E)\times\{\varepsilon^2s\mid \varepsilon \geq 0\}$ with respect to the covering map $\Phi$ in Lemma \ref{prop:str of Tw}.
 That is, the families of twistor lines corresponding to the metrics $g_s$ and $g_0$ exist on the same sheet with respect to the covering map $\Phi$.
 From this, the assertion of the proposition follows. \qedhere \end{proof}

 \begin{remark} As shown in the above proof, for any $\varepsilon>0$, the hyperkähler metric $g_{\varepsilon^2s}$ on $Y$ corresponding to the twistor space $Z_{\varepsilon^2s}$ is also asymptotic to the cone metric $g_0$ at infinity.
+This asymptotic behavior can be understood from two perspectives:

-Moreover, the proof shows that the asymptotic behavior of the metric $g_s$ can be reinterpreted geometrically as the degeneration of the family of twistor spaces $\{Z_{\varepsilon^2s}\}_{\varepsilon>0}$ to the twistor cone $X(1)$ associated with the cone metric $g_0$. \end{remark}
+\begin{enumerate} \item \textit{Twistor geometric perspective}: The proof shows that the asymptotic behavior can be reinterpreted geometrically as the degeneration of the family of twistor spaces $\{Z_{\varepsilon^2s}\}_{\varepsilon>0}$ to the twistor cone $X(1)$ associated with the cone metric $g_0$.

+\item \textit{Hyperkähler geometric perspective}: In the language of hyperkähler metrics, this degeneration is characterized by the scaling property of the family of metrics.
+Under the $\mathbb{R}^+$-equivariant identification $\mathcal{Y}\setminus \mathcal{E}\simeq (Y\setminus E)\times\mathcal{C}$, the relation \eqref{eq:R^+ on twistor lines} for the twistor lines translates to the relation for the corresponding metrics: